akiyamalab/BO-DTI/README.md

 ------------

 ### Python
 You need to use Python 3.x for executing this scripts.
-We recommends that you use Anaconda 2.4.0.
+We recommends that you use Anaconda 2.4.0 to set up python environment.
 This script was created by using Python 3.5.2.
 For Python 3.5.2 please refer to the following URL.<br>
 https://www.python.org/downloads/release/python-352/<br>

 ### Python packages